 I’ve been doing mystery shopping in one form or another for over 13 years now and like to think there isn’t anything I haven’t come across before and I feel prepared no matter what is being asked of me.
-I’m a huge fan of Mystery Shopping anyway as it’s given me the chance to have fantastic nights away in hotels and meals out at restaurants I just wouldn’t attend normally and of course, earn some money online.
+Learning how to become a mystery shopper has given me the chance to have fantastic nights away in hotels and meals out at restaurants I just wouldn’t attend normally and of course, earn some money online.

 It wasn’t always like this though!
 I remember doing my very first mystery shop for MarketForce which just involved going into a phone shop and asking some questions about a particular tariff and walking past the shop about 3 times before deciding if I was brave enough to go in and do this or not!